-Please check the links below for information about specific ministries within the parish.
-If you cannot locate the ministry you are looking for, please contact the church office at 814-833-7701 or send us an email.
+Please explore the list below for information about ministries within the parish.
+If you cannot locate the ministry you are interested in, please contact the church office at 814-833-7701 or send us an email.

 Service, Social & Spiritual Ministry

 - Families Together Ministry coordinated by Scott Barnes.